stanxz/stanxz/README.md

 ### Hi there 👋
 This is my Github profile.
 I have been learning Github in Github Education.
+I'm trying all these features.
 <!--
 **stanxz/stanxz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.